-When it comes to muscadine grapes, some people enjoy them for their health benefits, some people just enjoy their unique taste, and some people love the wine potential, but whatever the reason, picking muscadines is an incredibly popular activity around the Southern United States, especially in North Carolina.
+When it comes to muscadine grapes, some enjoy them for their health benefits, some enjoy them for their unique taste, and some love the wine potential.
+No matter the reason, picking muscadines is an incredibly popular activity around the Southern U.S., especially in North Carolina.

 In North Carolina, there are grape-growing regions in the West, the Piedmont and central region, and the eastern coastal region.
-Additionally, most of these sites offer other fresh fruits and vegetables, and several even have other "pick your own" fruits like strawberries, blueberries, blackberries, peaches, and apples.
+Additionally, most of these farms and vineyards offer other fresh fruits and vegetables, and several have other "pick your own" fruits like strawberries, blueberries, blackberries, peaches, and apples.

 Western North Carolina Vineyards

-Although the mountainous regions of western North Carolina aren't the most ideal for grape-growing year-round, August and early September are prime months to visit this part of the state if you're planning on picking your own fruits and vegetables.
+Although the mountainous regions of western North Carolina are not the most ideal for grape-growing year-round, August and early September are prime months to visit this part of the state if you're planning on picking your own fruits and vegetables.

-Listed below are the top destinations in the westernmost portion of the state—within an hour or two drive of Asheville—that offer visitors a chance to pick muscadine grapes:
+The top destinations in the westernmost portion of the state—within an hour or two drive of Asheville—offer visitors a chance to pick muscadine grapes.

 Piedmont and Central North Carolina Vineyards

 The Piedmont Triad (or the Triad) is a region of central North Carolina geographically located on a plateau that stretches all the way down the Eastern United States from New Jersey down to Alabama.
-Located between the Atlantic Coastal Plain and the Appalachian Mountains, this area provides perfect conditions and nutrient-rich soil for grape production, meaning there are plenty of opportunities for you to pick your own if you're visiting this part of the state.
+Located between the Atlantic coastal plain and the Appalachian Mountains, this area provides perfect conditions and nutrient-rich soil for grape production, meaning there are plenty of opportunities for you to pick your own if you are visiting this part of the state.

 Eastern Coastal North Carolina Vineyards